 I have not tried finely crushed nuts in lieu of sunflower seed kernels.
 If you decide to give it a test, please use the comment section below and let us all know what you thought of the result.

 As you can see, sometimes really good things happen when recipes are tested.

-In this taste-testing process, an added bonus was this Cocoa Candy recipe that evolved from the chocolate-covered chocolate recipe.
+In this taste-testing process, an added bonus was this Cocoa Candy recipe that evolved during the chocolate-covered chocolate recipe testing.
 And as mentioned earlier, Chocolate Sunflower Seed Clusters was another good thing from testing previous flavors.